 Although most people have heard of scrap metal recycling, many do not realize there are items around their own homes that can be recycled at a scrap metal recycling facility.
 Identifying which metal can be recycled isn't always easy, which is why it can be useful to contact a recycling facility directly to learn more about the process.

-Scrap Metal Recycling - Guide for Beginners
+Scrap Metal Identification Guide

 Beginners Scrap Metal Guide